nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing a Project : `edit`

-Edits an existing Project in the HR Pro Max++.
+Edits an existing Project in the Project list.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`